AsierEHU/node-async-decorators/README.md

   ```

  <br/>
-  Use batchfy modifying the custom the default options.
+  Use batchfy modifying the the default configuration.

   ```ts
   import {batchWithDefaultOptions} from "node-async-decorators"